bibleexchange/courses/book-of-romans/003_practical/1201_chapter-12-a-living-sacrifice.md

 > 9 Let love be without dissimulation.
 Abhor that which is evil; cleave to that which is good.

+dissimulation: concealment of one's thoughts, feelings, or character; pretense.

 ## Verse 10